- Regulations and the Rulemaking Process

 Q. What is OIRA's role in the rulemaking process?

 A. Executive Order 12866 assigns OIRA the responsibility of coordinating interagency Executive Branch review of significant regulations before publication.
 This is to ensure agency compliance with the principles in Executive Order 12866, which include incorporating public comment, considering alternatives to the rulemaking, and analyzing both costs and benefits.
+Read the Memorandum of Agreement: Review of Tax Regulations under Executive Order 12866 for more information.

 Q. What does it mean when a regulatory action is determined to be "significant?"